-Adaptability, teamwork, communication skills; these are all possible answers you may receive in response to the question, “What did you gain from your volunteer experience?”
+Adaptability, teamwork, communication skills—these are all possible answers you may receive in response to the question, “What did you gain from your volunteer experience?”
 These answers are all valid—I’ve also gained these skills myself; however, my experience with the Youth Volunteer Corps gave me something that I couldn’t find anywhere else.

+These youth not only inspired me through their passions, but also through their actions.
+For instance, some of the volunteers I’ve met have started organizations in support of issues they’re passionate about.
 Seeing their accomplishments made the idea of creating change less daunting to me.
-These organizations weren’t started by people I heard about on the news or read about on social media, they were people I volunteered with, people I knew in person.
+These organizations weren’t started by people I heard about on the news or read about on social media; they were people I volunteered with, people I knew in person.
 Creating change was no longer something far-fetched that I only read about—it was right in front of me, brought to life by high school students just like me.
 Seeing the people around me create change inspired me to do the same.
 More importantly, it taught me that I can create change.

 Suddenly, taking action no longer seemed so intimidating.
 I was surrounded by inspiring individuals who supported my goals, why should I be afraid?

-Talking to these youths also made my goals more tangible.
+Talking to these youth also made my goals more tangible.
 Often, the issues we’re passionate about are large and difficult to tackle—especially if you don’t know where to start.
 They’ve helped me break down the issue and make it less intimidating, as well as provide me with ideas as to where I could possibly start.